 Given that schematic, I tried to identify the component numbers on the Modulus layout as follows:

-There is definitely one correction that should be made to the Modulus layout.
+At the time of writing there is definitely one correction that should be made to the Modulus layout.
 R15 is given as 56k.
 That’s wrong as it should be 33K.
 This is the slope resistor and it affects midrange.
 I believe Plexis used 56k but the JCM 800 used 33k.
 I also believe a possible mod is to use 47k for a beefier midrange (Soldanos reportedly use 47k).

 A quick note here about C2.
 You’ll notice it’s missing from the Modulus kit.
 C2 should be a 100pf disk capacitor that sits between the plate and the cathode (pins 1 and 3 I believe) of the first preamp tube.
 This cap was actually missing on older circuits and added later so I guess that’s why it’s missing here.
 My understanding is that if you intend to mod the amp to add more gain, you might want to consider adding a 100pf 600v+ ceramic disk cap.